heinzermch/GoogleCloudML/README.md

 python -m trainer/4-convnet
 ```

-## Running a job
+## Preparation
-On your Google cloud shell, make sure you have tensorflow and other libraries which you might require installed (scipy does not run on the shell due to resource constraints).
+On your Google cloud shell, make sure you have tensorflow and other libraries which you might require installed.
 Other libraries have to be installed similarly, the usual `pip install package` does not work.

 ```bash
 pip download tensorflow